-Spring is here, the sun has returned, and many of us are taking our four-legged friends to neighbourhood parks more often.
+Spring is almost here and many of us are taking our four-legged friends to neighbourhood parks more often.
 An increasing concern for pet guardians heading outdoors with their pets is the dangers of marijuana butts left on sidewalks and in dog parks.

 After her six-year-old cocker spaniel Joey became sick multiple times after picking up and eating joint butts off the ground, Kelowna-area resident Shelley Wood says she keeps a vigilant watch on her pet when out in public spaces.

 “On two occasions he must have ingested more than the butt of a joint because he had quite a severe reaction,” she says “Vomiting, losing control of his legs, stumbling, and having what seemed like tiny involuntary seizures.”